 Modified JET templates are in the templates folder which .jetproperties prefixes to the template path.
 The .project has an org.eclipse.emf.codegen.jet.IJETNature nature and builder so that the custom JET templates are automatically built to the jet-gen source folder.
-The

-.project similarly has has an org.eclipse.xtext.ui.shared.xtextNature nature and builder so that the Xtend templates are automatically built to the xtend-gen source folder.
+The .project similarly has has an org.eclipse.xtext.ui.shared.xtextNature nature and builder so that the Xtend templates are automatically built to the xtend-gen source folder.
 Both these generated source folders are excluded from source control, since they are 100% auto-generated and they do not form part of the distribution.

-Custom JET templates are declared by OCLBuildGenModelGeneratorAdapterFactory creates which OCLBuildGenClassGeneratorAdapter that replaces normal а the reference org.eclipse.emf.codegen.ecore.templates.model.Class to by org.eclipse.ocl.examples.build.templates.model.Class.
+Custom JET templates OCLBuildGenModelGeneratorAdapterFactoryare declared by which creates a OCLBuildGenClassGeneratorAdapterthat replaces the normal reference org.eclipse.emf.codegen.ecore.templates.model.Class by $\verb|org.eclipse.ocl.examples.build.templates.model.Class|.$